 When building a virtual office, you need to transition old admin tasks to virtual solutions.

-The main tasks that will need your attention is your mail, phone reception, document storage, and collecting digital signatures.
+The main tasks that will now need your attention is your virtual mail, virtual phone system and reception, cloud document storage, and collecting digital signatures.

 Also, mail handling and an Auto/live receptionist for a professional answering service.
 Going paperless and operating 100% on the cloud, VPN and digital signatures